-Traumatic experiences can cause a major lag in your everyday life.
-There are days where you feel scared, sad, anxious, and distant while trying to suppress your memories of the event.
-Most of the time, these feelings stay with a person for a long time.
-This is referred to as post-traumatic stress disorder (PTSD).
+There are 3 distinct stages that aid people in recovering from PTSD or post-traumatic stress disorder.
+Trauma can cause a major lag in your everyday life.
+There can be days where you feel scared, sad, anxious, and distant while trying to suppress your memories of the event.
+Most of the time, these feelings stay with a person for a long time if they do not access psychological therapies.

 Overcoming trauma usually requires professional help in the form of a psychologist to assist you in the process.
 It can be uncomfortable at first but the majority of people find it helps them grow and move past the trauma.
 There are two therapies for trauma which include cognitive behavioural therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR).
 Whilst these therapies work slightly differently and have their own stages.
 One model by Judith Herman incorporates the stages that someone needs to go through to recover from PTSD regardless of the therapeutic orientation.

-The key principles of recovery rely on three main phases; establishing safety, retelling the story of the traumatic event, and reconnecting with others.
+The key principles of recovering from PTSD rely on three main phases; establishing safety, retelling the story of the traumatic event, and reconnecting with others.

 The first and foremost step in helping people recover from PTSD is creating a sense of safety.
 The psychologist aims to enable the patient to focus and take control of their bodies initially, helping them regulate and manage overwhelming emotions.
 This step starts with controlling things from within and then moving on to environmental factors.